 The many failed phone calls took a toll on my phone's battery life, and when I went to plug it in ...
 I got nothing.
 My phone was not charging.
-This could have been a rather bad thing, and I was somewhat worried about not being able to charge my phone at all, since I had seen no one during the day.
+This could have been a rather bad thing, and I was somewhat worried about not being able to charge my phone at all, since I had seen no one at all during the day.

 That's right: for the first time ever, I saw no one else on the trail at all.
 In fact, it was over 24 hours from between when Zippy left Birch Glen yesterday, and when Courtney showed up at Montclair Glen.